 Where a company has gone into liquidation a claim can be brought against a director to make a contribution to the company’s assets if at some time before the start of the winding up they knew or ought to have known as a reasonably diligent person that there was no reasonable prospect that the company would avoid going into insolvent liquidation.

-A defence is available to directors where they can show that they took every reasonable step with a view to minimising the potential loss to the company’s creditors.
+A defence to wrongful trading claims is available to directors where they can show that they took every reasonable step with a view to minimising the potential loss to the company’s creditors.

 Fraudulent trading is a criminal offence and has greater consequences than wrongful trading.
 Given the higher criminal burden of proof, it is far more difficult to prove.
 The key difference is the intent of the director.
 Fraudulent trading occurs when any business of the company is carried on with intent to defraud creditors of the company, creditors of any other person or for any fraudulent purpose.